 This page describes 8 cool Excel tips and tricks (including some of the most useful Excel keyboard shortcuts), that will help you to work more effectively and efficiently in Excel.

 If you spend just a few minutes learning these tips and tricks, you can, in the long-term, save hours of time when developing your spreadsheets.
 In just a short time, you will look back and wonder how you ever managed without them!

 |Excel Tips & Tricks Index:|

 |Use F4 to Cycle Through Relative & Absolute References|

 |Fast Ways to Select a Range of Cells|

-To freeze one or more rows of data at the top of your workbook, select the row below the row(s) that you want to freeze.
-Then, from the Excel menu at the top of your workbook :
+To freeze one or more rows of data at the top of your spreadsheet, select the row below the row(s) that you want to freeze.
+Then, select Freeze Panes->Freeze Panes from the View tab of the ribbon

-The best way to display both windows is to use Excel's automatic 'Arrange' command (again, located in the 'View' menu of Excel 2007 or the 'Window' drop-down menu of Excel 2003).
-Alternatively, you could size the windows manually in the Excel viewer.
+The best way to arrange the two windows is to use Excel's 'Arrange' command (also located in the View tab of the Excel ribbon).
+Alternatively, you could size the windows manually.

 If you want to copy a function down to further rows, there are a number of ways to do this:

 The fill handle is the tiny square on the bottom right of a selected cell or selected cell range.
 Use this to copy a function to other rows by either: